rozek/notes-on-gundb/README.md

 It should be noted that _everybody may define new users_ for GunDB just by creating a cryptographic key pair (and the corresponding trunc node) or by creating a new alias.
 Furthermore, "users" do not necessarily have to represent human beings - they could also represent user _groups_, data spaces for applications, chat rooms and much more.

 The participants of a graph database are called **peers**.
-At the moment, GunDB provides JavaScript _clients_ for such peers, these may be used by (human-controlled) applications, relays or other automated systems
+At the moment, GunDB provides JavaScript _clients_ for such peers, these may be used by (human-controlled) applications, relays or other automated systems.

+Communication takes place between these peers and do not require any central servers for that purpose (GunDB is a **peer-to-peer** database).

 (more to come)